papersgpt/papersgpt-for-zotero/README.md

 </h1>
 It is a zotero AI plugin for improving your papers reading and research efficently with ChatGPT, o1/o3/o4-mini, Gemini, Claude, DeepSeek R1 0528, Qwen3, Grok3, Gemma 3, DeepSeek-R1-Distill-Llama, Llama 3.2 and Mistral.
 It offers users the ability to ask questions, extract insights, and converse with PDFs directly, providing a powerful research assistant for scholars, researchers, and anyone who deals with large amounts of text in PDF format.

 ## Key Features
 **Blazing-Fast.
 Even for 100+ Page Documents**
-[PapersGPT v0.2.4](https://github.com/papersgpt/papersgpt-for-zotero/releases/download/papersgpt-v0.2.4/papersgpt-v0.2.4.xpi) is optimized for heavy documents, 5x Faster PDF Reading, allowing you to glide through hundred-page reports, academic papers, and e-books with zero lag.
+[PapersGPT v0.2.4](https://github.com/papersgpt/papersgpt-for-zotero/releases/download/papersgpt-v0.2.4/papersgpt-v0.2.4.xpi) is optimized for heavy documents, 5x faster PDF reading, allowing you to glide through hundred-page reports, academic papers, and e-books with zero lag.

 **Chat multiple PDFs**
 Select multiple files(Windows: ctrl+, MacOS: command+) or some collection in main window of Zotero, and then to chat with AI models: